Community health worker

-In the early years we focused exclusively on nursing education, which matched the priorities of the senior funding partner CIDA.
-The Tula Foundation was however always very interested in the deployment of expertise that would make a difference in rural communities that were not being well served by the existing system as evidenced by their poor health indicators.
-By 2007 we were ready to launch our first independent program, then known as telesalud (telehealth).
-Initially piloted in a few municipalities, the program has grown year by year and will soon encompass most of the priority communities in the department of Alta Verapaz and serve a population of approximately one million.
+In the early years, we focused exclusively on nursing education, which matched the priorities of the senior funding partner CIDA.
+The Tula Foundation was however, always very interested in the deployment of expertise that would make a difference in rural communities that were not well served by the existing health system, as evidenced by their poor health indicators.
+By 2007, we were ready to launch our first independent program, then known as TeleSalud (or Telehealth).
+Initially piloted in a few municipalities, the program grew year by year to encompass many of the priority communities in the department of Alta Verapaz, serving a population of more than one million people.

-- Candidates are selected from among the existing CHWs and provided with ongoing training.
+- Candidates were selected from among the existing community health workers (CHW) and provided with ongoing training.

-- Each CHW is given a cellular telephone.
+- Each CHW was provided with a cellular telephone.

-- CHWs are integrated into a communications network that includes in particular their municipal health centers, which are the source of advice, ambulances and second level care.
+- CHWs were integrated into a communications network that includes in particular their municipal health centers, which are the source of advice, consultation, ambulances, and second level care.

-All parties work to ensure that CHWs are effectively integrated as bona fide members of the health care team.
-These efforts include meetings with the local health center staff, rotations through hospitals, protocols for escalating problems, standards for reporting and data collection, etc. In particular, CHWs are advised to maintain good relations with the comadronas (Mayan midwives) and other traditional health workers in their communities.
+All parties worked to ensure that CHWs were effectively integrated as bona fide members of the health care team.
+These efforts included meetings with the local health center staff, rotations through hospitals, protocols for escalating problems, standards for reporting and data collection, etc. In particular, CHWs were advised to maintain good relations with the comadronas (Mayan midwives) and other traditional health workers in their communities.

 Kawok is a mobile application and web site that supports nurses, doctors, supervisors and epidemiologists in their daily work.

 The core component of Kawok is a mobile application used by nurses to create and manage cases.
-The application was developed in close collaboration with the Guatemalan ministry of health (MoH).
+The application was developed in close collaboration with the Guatemalan Ministry of Health.
 Kawok is based on CommCare by Dimagi, a leading mHealth technology platform for low resource settings.
 Kawok is made possible by a strong partnership between Tula and Dimagi, started in 2012.

 Simple and actionable reports and maps are produced daily.
 Customized reports are prepared for health districts, health areas, supervisors and epidemiologists.
 Some reports are aimed to improve the effectiveness and efficiency of clinical monitoring (e.g. making sure women are receiving timely and appropriate prenatal care and counseling), while others are aimed to improve the effectiveness and efficiency of health worker monitoring (e.g. making sure nurses are interacting with communities as expected and investigating any potential issues).